egecan12/website-change-tracker/README.md

 npm start
 ```

-Important Notes:
+## Setting Environment Variables:

-Create a .env file in the root directory of the project, and add your environment variables:
+Create .env file in the root directory of the project, and add your environment variables:

+or

+You can also check example.env file

 ```sh
 DB_URI=your_mongodb_uri